amineAUPEC/jetops.lab.blog/_posts/2025-01-09-whatsapp-group-links-extracting.md

 ### Whatsapp Group Links Extracting
-Extracting / Scraping Whatsapp link in a group  via Web.whatsapp *and storing it into a json file*
+Extracting / Scraping Whatsapp link shared inside a group  via Web.whatsapp *and storing it into a json file*

 ```javascript
 const elements = document.querySelectorAll("a");